-Welcome to the website of the Lord-Lieutenant of Rutland (from 29th March 2018), Dr Sarah Furness.
+Welcome to the website of the Lord-Lieutenant of Rutland, Dr Sarah Furness.

-The Lord-Lieutenant of Rutland is Her Majesty’s representative within the county, and it is my first and foremost duty to uphold the dignity of the Crown.
+The Lord-Lieutenant of Rutland is His Majesty’s representative within the county, and it is my first and foremost duty to uphold the dignity of the Crown.
 Lord-Lieutenants are not political figures.

 The Lord-Lieutenant has an important role in relation to local civic, business, industrial, social and community life.
 In particular, I attempt to follow the example of the modern Monarchy and provide support and encouragement for volunteers and charitable organisation that seek to do good for our local society.

 I attend a significant number of events all across Rutland and beyond, meeting people from all walks of life.
 Details of these engagements will be described and illustrated soon after they occur in my blog (on this website), on Facebook and on Twitter (see the social media links below).

 The office of Lord-Lieutenant is unpaid and the age of retirement is 75.